-The law requires that notification to individuals must be given as soon as feasible after you have determined a breach involving a real risk of significant harm has occurred.
+The law requires that notification to individuals be given as soon as feasible after you have determined that a breach of security safeguards involving a real risk of significant harm has occurred.

 What do I have to include in notifications to individuals?

-The notification must include enough information to allow the individual to understand the significance of the breach to them and to take steps, if any are possible, to reduce the risk of harm that could result from the breach or mitigate the harm.
+The notification must include enough information to allow the individual to understand the significance of the breach of security safeguards to them and to take steps, if any are possible, to reduce the risk of harm that could result from the breach or mitigate the harm.

-As well, it should not be overly legalistic and it should be easily understandable.
+As well, it should not be overly legalistic and should be easily understandable.